Bucanero06/AntBot/README.md

 ### Overview

 This project synopsis document presents a guide for the AntBot codebase.
-The AntBot is a sophisticated, high-performance trading application, engineered for interaction with the OKX exchange.
+The AntBot is a high-performance trading application tailored for the OKX exchange.
 It emphasizes real-time data processing, efficient resource management, and robust technological stack.

 #### Document Details